tuongviatruong/blog-pt2-pubnub/README.md

 __Backend:__ Python, Flask, PostgreSQL, SQLAlchemy<br>

 ## <a name="features"></a> Features
-Users can register and log in
+Users can register and log in <br>
-After loggins in, users can change their username, email, or update their profile picture.
+After logging in, users can change their username, email, or update their profile picture <br>
 User can create a post by clicking "Create Post" on NavBar <br>
-After filling in information for Title, Content, and clicking Post, new post is displayed in homepage<br>
+After filling in information for Title, Content, and clicking Post, new post is displayed on homepage<br>
 User can view details of the post by clicking on post.
 User can also edit/delete their post only <br>
 <img src="flaskblog/static/blog.gif">